Field notes

 Is Pallas too small to be reliable?
 Pallas is newer than Hims, objectively.
 What that means depends on what you value: fewer customers ahead of you in line (faster responses, more attention) vs. less operational track record.
 Both are real considerations.
 Hims's scale is reassuring to some patients and impersonal to others.

 Bottom line: Hims is the bigger brand with a broader product suite and polished app experience.
-Pallas is focused, flat-priced, and adds peptide therapy to the weight loss offering.
-At similar pricing on the GLP-1 product itself, the choice comes down to whether you want a more product-polish experience (Hims) or a more medication-focused experience (Pallas).
-If peptides are part of your plans, Pallas is the clearer choice.
+Pallas is focused on compounded GLP-1 weight care, with three medication formats and flat per-medication pricing.
+At similar pricing on injection semaglutide, the choice comes down to whether you want a more product-polish experience (Hims) or a more medication-focused experience (Pallas).

 See if Pallas is the right fit